 Your Awareness Checklist

-The key is to be prepared ahead of time, before the “less healthy” food choice makes its way into your child’s hands.
-The first step in the “A is for Awareness” plan is to use your parental intuition, based on your observations of their behavior, state of mind, and physical status during their Whole30 program.
-We bet you’ve already got a good idea of how certain foods will affect your child based on what you didn’t observe during their Whole30, but here are some questions for you to consider.
+The key is to be prepared ahead of time.
+Make a plan before the “less healthy” food choice makes its way into your child’s hands.
+The first step in the “A is for Awareness” plan is to use your parental intuition.
+Combine that with your observations of their behavior, state of mind, and physical status during their Whole30 program.
+We bet you’ve already got a good idea of how certain foods will affect your child based on what you didn’t observe during their Whole30.
+Here are some questions for you to consider:

 - Did their ability to pay attention during homework dramatically improve?